Frustrated Democrats mull drastic step: Challenging Biden in 2024

-(The Hill) — The chances that President Joe Biden could attract a primary challenger are rising amid devastating polling numbers with Democrats and particularly young voters.
+(The Hill) — The chances that President Joe Biden could attract a primary challenger are rising amid devastating polling numbers among Democrats and particularly young voters.

 His loyalists have defended him against the increasingly negative headlines.
 They say he stepped into a mess made by former President Donald Trump and that some of the lawmakers in Congress who were supposed to help him turn things around have been difficult and disappointing.